Readers' Questions & Answers

 The Society has no in-depth knowledge of this product and cannot therefore comment on its efficacy, or possible side-effects which would probably take many years to become apparent.

-As a practitioner with 41 years specialist experience, I would never recommend an oral treatment without medical consultation, especially at a time in your life when body chemistry can be changing.
+As a practitioner with 49 years specialist experience, I would never recommend an orally administered treatment without medical advice, especially at a time in your life when body chemistry can be changing.

 They are usually liquids, but can be in solid form.
 They form micelles in solution once the concentration of the surfactants is above their critical micelle concentration.

 Above the CMC the solutions foam, are able to remove soils, dramatically reduce the surface tension of the water and are present within the body of the solution (not just at the air/water interface).
 Usually they have a specific gravity of 1.010-1.025.
 They will not tolerate freezing.

 Anionic surfactants become insoluble and "crash" leading to an irreversible precipitation.
 Similarly if you heat some shampoos you will witness the "cloud point".
 At a specific and repeatable high temperature (but lower than boiling point) the non-ionic surfactant will become insoluble and the mix will go cloudy.
 Unlike freezing you can go back and forth through the cloud point without harm to the shampoo.

 Usually a combination of anionic and non-ionic surfactants.
 Some will contain amphoterics for greater mildness and have a pH of 6.5-8.
 Outside this range formulation is problematic and likely to cause skin problems.